-A chest x-ray is a procedure that produces images of the inside of the chest.
+A chest X-ray is a procedure that produces images of the inside of the chest.
 It helps doctors assess the condition of the lungs, heart and chest wall.
-The process of producing a chest x-ray is fast and easy, so it can is especially useful in evaluating injuries in emergency situations.
-It is also one of the first procedures performed to evaluate symptoms such as chest pain, a persistent cough or difficulty breathing.
+The process of producing a chest X-ray is fast and easy, so it’s especially useful in evaluating injuries in emergency situations.
+It’s also one of the first procedures performed to evaluate symptoms such as chest pain, a persistent cough or difficulty breathing.

 What are Chest X-rays Used to Diagnose?